-The Guidelines for Medical Records have been updated and to require that surgical records for non-USDA covered species including rodents (mice and rats), reptiles, amphibians and fish now need to be maintained for a period of one year after the completion of the post-surgical monitoring period.
+The Guidelines for Medical Records have been updated and to require that surgical records for non-USDA regulated species including rodents (mice and rats), reptiles, amphibians, and fish now need to be maintained for a period of one year after the completion of the post-surgical monitoring period.

-Additionally, surgical records (or copies of those records) for USDA covered rodents such as guinea pigs, hamsters, and gerbils will need to be turned in to veterinary technical staff as our records for other USDA covered species.
+Additionally, surgical records (or copies of those records) for USDA-regulated rodents such as guinea pigs, hamsters, and gerbils will need to be turned in to veterinary technical staff as our records for other USDA-regulated species.

-- Resources will be provided for turning in record for storage at animal housing locations for non-USDA covered species.
-Records for USDA covered species will be turned into veterinary technicians. (see details below)
+- Resources will be provided for turning in records for storage at animal housing locations for non-USDA regulated species.
+Records for USDA-regulated species will be turned into veterinary technicians. (see details below)

 For additional details, view the updated Guidelines on Medical Records for Investigative Personnel.